The winners of the 2019/20 School Travel Awards were honoured at a celebratory ceremony held in Kensington, London.

 Editor of School Travel Organiser magazine, Keeley Rodgers said: “The 2019/20 awards initiative has been the strongest so far with some fantastic entries and nominations which is great news for the school travel sector.

 “Getting children learning away from the confines of the school classroom has never been so important and there hasn’t been a better time for schools to explore all the different experiences out there.
 They can have a hugely positive impact on the next generation.”

 “The School Travel Awards play a crucial part in celebrating and championing the people, places and providers who make those experiences happen and we’re delighted to shine a spotlight on the best in the sector and raise awareness.”

 Keeley Rodgers, editor of School Travel Organiser magazine

 Around 300 guests including teachers, educational visit coordinators and school travel experts came together at the special lunch and ceremony, which was opened with a surprise performance by West End theatre production Everybody’s Talking About Jamie after a drinks reception sponsored by Mary Poppins.

 The annual event provides a platform to recognise the people and companies within the sector and also enables a range of people to meet and network, while celebrating the best in learning outside the classroom.

 2020/21 School Travel Awards

-Next year’s awards promotion will launch in February.
-Voting will open next spring.
+This year’s awards promotion will launch later this month.
+Voting will open in the spring.